waizui/waizui.github.io/bezier_curves/a_simple_way_to_understand_bezier_curves.md

 make it easier to understand some concepts.

-I'm familiar with the Interpolation of two vectors, which is basically using two numbers whose sum equals 1 and between 0 and 1.
+I'm familiar with the Interpolation of two vectors, which is basically using two numbers whose value between 0 and 1, and sum equals 1.
 Then, Multiplying two vectors respectively and adding the products up.
 Well, actually,this is a **Linear bezier curve**.
 For example,let's say there are to vectors p1(1,0) and p2(2,0).
 Using 0.5 to multiply p1 and p2,